Star anise oil benefits

 7. Useful as a dietary supplement

-Supplementation of star anise oil (400 mg/kg.) in the daily diet of laying hens enhanced laying performance and extending the shelf life of eggs and overall antioxidant status.
-Furthermore, this oil also helps to stimulate digestion, improved nutrient utilization, increase the activities of pancreatic lipase and amylase.
-Thus star anise oil may be useful as a natural antioxidant to prevent the harmful effects on public health (14, 15).
+Supplementation of star anise oil (400 mg/kg.) in the daily diet of laying hens enhanced laying performance and extended the shelf life of eggs and overall antioxidant status.
+Furthermore, this oil also helps to stimulate digestion, improve nutrient utilization, and increase the activities of pancreatic lipase and amylase.
+Thus star anise oil may be useful as a natural antioxidant to prevent harmful effects on public health (14, 15).

-Star anise oil contains trans-anethole which acts as an anxiolytic agent and possesses properties like calming effect without sedation, as well as a lack of dependence, tolerance, or withdrawal thus this oil in aromatherapy or inhalation, is very safe and helpful for the treatment of anxiety disorders (16).
+Star anise oil contains trans-anethole which may act as an anxiolytic agent and possesses properties like a calming effect without sedation, as well as a lack of dependence, tolerance, or withdrawal thus this oil in aromatherapy or inhalation is very safe and helpful for the treatment of anxiety disorders (16).

-Star anise oil is a good source of anethole (75–90 %) has an estrogenic effect, was useful in providing relief from rheumatism and lower back pain (17).
+Star anise oil is a good source of anethole (75–90 %) has an estrogenic effect, and is useful in providing relief from rheumatism and lower back pain (17).

 Star anise oil contains antimicrobial compounds like trans-anethole which stop the growth of different bacteria Rhizopus stolonoiferSaccharomyces cerevisiae, and coli (19).

-Trans-anethole of the oil inhibits blood clotting and could increase the activity of drugs like warfarin, heparin, or aspirin.
+Trans-anethole of the oil may inhibit blood clotting and could increase the activity of drugs like warfarin, heparin, or aspirin.
 Thus, this oil inhibits platelet, aggregation (20).

 Side effect of Star anise oil